We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Let’s jump right into it!

-The purpose of a toilet waste pipe is to carry waste and water from the toilet bowl into the drain and out of your house.
+The purpose of a toilet waste pipe is to carry waste and water from the toilet bowl into the drain, and out of your house.
 If the waste pipe is completely clogged, you’ll know right away.
-When you flush, the water in the bowl will have nowhere to go and the toilet will fill up as water from the tank flows into the bowl.
-If the waste pipe isn’t obviously clogged but you notice a weak flush and slow drain, you might have a partial clog.
+When you flush, the water in the bowl will have nowhere to go, and the toilet will fill up as water from the tank flows into the bowl.
+If the waste pipe isn’t clogged, but you notice a weak flush and slow drain, you might have a partial clog.

-Whether the waste pipe is completely or partially clogged, the steps to fix it are the same.
+Whether the waste pipe is entirely or partially clogged, the steps to fix it are the same.